-Office of Academic Diversity and Inclusiveness
+Office of Academic Diversity and Inclusiveness (OADI)

 OADI sits within Academic Affairs and houses a number of different programs and initiatives focused directly on providing equitable access to higher education.
-The Student Excellence and Leadership (SEL) and the McNair Scholars Programs, both US Department of Education TRIO funded programs that use an asset-based model approach to work with students who are first-generation college, from low-income backgrounds, have a documented disability, and/or are domestic minority.
-The Wisconsin Alliance for Minority Participation (WiscAMP) program also resides in this office and works with minority students interested in science, technology, engineering and/or math (STEM).
+The Student Excellence and Leadership (SEL) and the McNair Scholars Programs, both US Department of Education TRIO funded programs, use an asset-based model approach to work with students who are first-generation college, from low-income backgrounds, have a documented disability, and/or are domestic minorities.
+The Wisconsin Alliance for Minority Participation (WiscAMP) program works with minority students interested in science, technology, engineering and/or math (STEM).
 The Mellon Graduate School Exploratory Fellowship (GSEF) Program works with first-generation, low-income, underrepresented students in the humanities and social sciences that wish to attend graduate school.
-Our Inclusive Success Initiative, which focuses more broadly on persistence and institution-wide work around diversity, inclusion, and equity.
+Our Inclusive Success Initiative focuses more broadly on retention and coordinating institution-wide work around diversity, inclusion, and equity.
 Finally, our Mellon-funded Decolonizing Pedagogies Project focuses on the creation of inclusive classrooms for students through faculty and staff development around pedagogy and disciplinary histories.
 Our #GetWoke series is the programming that ties our programs together.